phantomhieve/AnMe/README.md

 # Welcome to anme4anime!

-> **Note**: This website is still a work in progress.
+> **Note**: This website is still "a work in progress".

 Anme4Anime is a free anime listing platform.
 It contains details of each anime series' creator, description, ratings, popularity and the year of release in a very easy to understand manner.

 ## Features
 This website offers:

 -  Complete anime's details
 -  Intuitive design
--  Users can be moderators
+- Anybody can add content

-Moderators can put up a request for changing the website content.
-This request will be viewed by other moderators in the community and the most voted edits will be changed.
+A user can add or remove content which he/she feels like would contribute to website.
+The updated data is moderated by moderators.The users will be rated on the basis of thier contributions and also moderators on the basis of their successful moderated data.

 ## Motivation
 - Build a community for all the Otakus